-So, how are two class introductions with the same name merged?
+So, how are two class introductions with the same name merged to get an SPL implementation which includes both features with different annotations?
 There are different solutions, for example, we could have two class declarations with the same name but different annotations in the virtually separated code.
-Instead, we prefer to merge class introductions if possible and annotate the resulting class and all shared members with a disjunction of the previous feature expressions (e.g., Array \lor List).
-Members located only in one feature module (e.g., data and firstltem) are annotated only with the original feature expression.
+Instead, we prefer to merge class introductions if possible and annotate the resulting class and all shared members with a disjunction of the previous feature expressions (e.g., $Array \lor List$).
+Members located only in one feature module (e.g., data and firstItem) are annotated only with the original feature expression.
 Members that are introduced multiple times (e.g., push) can be merged similarly.
 In our approach, we merge classes and members because it avoids code replication when applying further class refinements.
 In our example, the method refinement in feature module Undo is applied only once to the merged method push, instead of applying it separately to both mutually exclusive introductions.